iredmail/docs/en_US/howto/dovecot.master.user.md

 backends (OpenLDAP, MySQL/MariaDB, PostgreSQL) by default, what you need to do is adding new master user.

-iRedMail configures Dovecot to query master user accounts from config file `/etc/dovecot/dovecot-master-users-password` (or `dovecot-master-users`) by default, you can modify this file to add or remove master user.
+Dovecot is configured to query master user accounts from file `/etc/dovecot/dovecot-master-users, you can update this file to add or remove master user.

 The format is simple:
 ```